 Contra is a series of fast-paced run-and-gun shooters from Konami.
 The Contra series began with the release of Contra for the arcade, but it has been on many other consoles since then.
 While the arcade game was popular, the series really shot off once it hit the Nintendo Entertainment System.
 The series has since seen many sequels and spin-offs, including the recent Contra 4 on the Nintendo DS.
 The series has appeared on arcade, MSX2, NES, Game Boy, SNES, Nintendo Super System, Game Boy Advance, Genesis, PlayStation, Saturn, PlayStation 2, and Nintendo DS.

 The series is well-known for popularizing the Konami Code, a code featured in many games (mostly games from Konami, but is even referenced to in popular culture, such as on Gmail) that do various effects.
-To enter in the code, the player would press Up, Up, Down, Down, B, A (and then sometimes Start).
+To enter in the code, the player would press Up, Up, Down, Down, Left, Right, Left, Right, B, A (and then sometimes Start).
 In this particular game, it would give the player ten extra lives.

 Contra (Arcade, NES, MSX2)